 Manning Clark House is back in running for 2016.
 All MCH work is now being done by Committee members.

-Please help us promote the Dympha Clark Lecture to be held on 28 April.
+The Dymphna Clark Lecture held on 28 April with Drusilla Modjeska speaking on PNG colonial history was a great success.
 There will also be poetry readings in May as well through the course of the rest of the year.
 Details of these events will be progressively released and promoted.
 See Below

 As your are possibly aware we have progressively lost many of our financial sponsers over recent years.
 Your membership financial support is appreciated more than ever.
 All members contributions will be receipted.

 Communication with MCH can be a bit difficult at times.
 If you have any difficulties ring Bas Clark on 03 9329 1696 or, myself Geoff Lazarus 0419 369 206.